jakemedal/myRetail/README.md

 # myRetail

 myRetail is a RESTful web service that can retrieve product details by product ID, and update product price information.
-Product title information is retrieved from an external REST API, and product price information is stored locally in a NoSQL document store.
+Product title information is retrieved from an external REST API, and product price information is stored in a database maintained by the application.

+The code is written in Java, built using Gradle, tested using the Spock Framework (Groovy), deployed to a Tomcat server, and stores data in a MongoDB document store.

 ### Setup